sebGilR/endless_runner_game/README.md

 # Collider - Phaser Game

 This is a 2D endless running game created using ES6 and the game engine Phaser 3.
-The objective of the game is to collide against other ships in order to accumulate points.
+The objective of the game is to collide against other ships to accumulate points.

-Difficulty is increased according to the level of the player.
+The difficulty is increased according to the level of the player.

 ## Design Process